 |

-Rewards interact with explicit knowledge to enhance skilled motor performance Anderson, S. P., Adkins, T. J., Gary, B. S., & Lee, T. G. (2020) doi When we learn movement skills (such as riding a bike), we develop both explicit “conscious” knowledge of our movements (the sequence of letters in a password) as well as implicit, “unconscious” knowledge (quickly typing the password with muscle memory).
+Rewards interact with explicit knowledge to enhance skilled motor performance Anderson, S. P., Adkins, T. J., Gary, B. S., & Lee, T. G. (2020) doi When we learn movement skills (such as riding a bike), we develop both explicit “conscious” knowledge of our movements (knowing the sequence of letters in a password) as well as implicit, “unconscious” knowledge (quickly typing the password with muscle memory).
 When we’re more motivated, we perform these movements faster and more accurately.
-In our experiments we demonstrate that increased motivation additionally enhances the ability to plan movements ahead, enabled by explicit knowledge. |
+We find that not only does motivation enhance individual muscle movements, but also our ability to plan movements ahead, when we have explicit knowledge of those movements ahead of time. |